 Many nerve endings are just beneath the surface or your cornea, so a tiny speck can be painful.
 Don't rub the eye, or you may cause serious damage.
 Gently flush the eye with lukewarm water.
 If that doesn't dislodge the object, call a doctor who can remove it and give you antibiotic drops to protect your cornea from infection.

 Tears and Dry Eye

 Allergies can give you watery, itchy eyes.
 Pollen, grass, dust, weeds, and pet dander are common triggers.
 An allergy doctor can tell you what to avoid.
 Keep your windows shut at home and in your car.
 Use special mattress and pillow covers that keep allergens out.
-Clean thoroughly and use allergen filters in your furnace and air conditioner.
-Allergy eye drops, artificial tears, and antihistamines also may help.
+Clean your house thoroughly, and use allergen filters in your furnace and air conditioner.
+Allergy eyedrops, artificial tears, and antihistamines also may help.

 Keep Up With Your Eye Exams

 You need regular eye exams all through your life, especially if eye problems run in your family or if you have other risk factors.
 An eye exam can also find other conditions, such as diabetes and high blood pressure, or even a stroke or brain tumor.
 Bulging eyes are a sign of thyroid disease, and a yellow tint of the whites of the eyes can be a sign of liver problems.

 Eye Protection: Sun